NEONScience/neon-data-institute-2016/_posts/institute-materials/day2_tuesday/2016-06-20-classify-raster-threshold-R.md

 Next, we'll import an aspect dataset - one of the NEON data products.

-# DEFINE this data product & Make sure TRISTAN covers it.

 <i class="fa fa-star"></i> **Data Tip:** You can calculate aspect in R
-using if you have a surface or elevation model as follows:
+if you have a surface or elevation model as follows:
 `terrain(your.raster.data, opt = "aspect", unit = "degrees", neighbors = 8)` .
 {: .notice}

-    # (1) calculate aspect of cropped DTM
+    # calculate aspect of cropped DTM
+    # aspect <- terrain(your-dem-or-terrain-data.tif, opt = "aspect", unit = "degrees", neighbors = 8)
+    # example code:
     # aspect <- terrain(all.data[[3]], opt = "aspect", unit = "degrees", neighbors = 8)
+    # read in aspect .tif
-    aspect <- raster("NEONdata/D17-California/TEAK/2013/lidar/Teak_lidarAspect.tif")
+    aspect <- raster("NEONdata/D17-California/TEAK/2013/lidar/TEAK_lidarAspect.tif")

     plot(aspect,
-         main="Aspect for Teakettle Field Site",
+         main="Aspect for Lower Teakettle Field Site",
          axes=F)

 ![ ]({{ site.baseurl }}/images/rfigs/institute-materials/day2_tuesday/classify-raster-threshold-R/import-aspect-data-1.png)

 ## Threshold Based Raster Classification

 Next, we will create a classified raster object.
 To do this we need to:

-1. Create a matrix containing the threhold ranges and the associated "class"
+1. Create a matrix containing the threshold ranges and the associated "class"
 2. Use the `raster::reclassify` function to create a new raster.

 Our range of values are as follows:
 We will assign all north facing slopes "1" and south facing "2".

 **North Facing Slopes:** 0-45 degrees, 315-360 degrees; class=1
 **South Facing Slopes:** 135-225 degrees; class=2